 An examination of patterns of economic growth is not only important from a methodological standpoint; understanding variation in patterns of development is an important sociological phenomenon to investigate in itself.
 Static income levels capture only one dimension of development, ignoring the important ways in which the experience of development as an evolving process over time differs across countries.

 A number of scholars of development have examined the ways in which groups of countries have differed in their historical paths.
-Peter Evans (1995), Atul Kohli (2004), and Arthur Sandbrook et al. (2007) have charted various pathways of development experience outside the West from the state-led, export-oriented experiences of a number of East Asian countries to the social democratic political economies of Kerala and Mauritius.
+Evans (1995), Kohli (2004), and Sandbrook et al. (2007) have charted various pathways of development experience outside the West from the state-led, export-oriented experiences of a number of East Asian countries to the social democratic political economies of Kerala and Mauritius.
 Any student of communism, particularly of the Soviet Union and Communist China, is familiar with the peculiar focus on heavy industry and economic autarky of these countries’ development experiences.
 Within Latin America, the United Nations’ Economic Commission for Latin America (ECLA) strongly influenced the import-substitution industrial policies of many countries in the region during the twentieth century (Kaufman 1990).
 Finally, as scholars such as Frank Dobbin (1994) have shown, even among Western capitalist there may be drastically different historical paths of development from the United States’ decentralized, local-level approach to France’s centralized administrative model.

 Rethinking Geography and Regional Categories